samuelnotfound/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

 - `ipc_control_port_options=0`: workaround if you run into issues with Electron based apps after disabling SIP, ie: *Discord*, *Google Chrome*, *VS Code*.
 - `amfi=0x80`: disables AMFI, required in order for OCLP to appply root patches.
 -  `csr-active-config` of `03080000` sets SIP (System Integrity Protection) to a reduced state.
--  Add this boot-arg depending on your card:
-    - AR946X: (Default, Ath9kFixup will automatically apply patches for this card)
-    - AR9485: `-ath9485`
-    - AR9565: `-ath9565`

-Once the changes have been applied, reboot, reset your NVRAM, and OpenCore Legacy Patcher should now show the option to apply root patches.
+Once the changes have been applied, reboot, reset your NVRAM.
+OpenCore Legacy Patcher should now show the option to apply root patches.

 # Troubleshoot
 * Cannot connect to Wi-Fi